Skip to main content

 Overview

-The Multi-document table lets you ask multiple questions across multiple documents at the same time.
+The Multi-document table feature lets you ask multiple questions across multiple documents at the same time.

 It returns the results in a structured table, with answers for each question and each document, making it easy to compare and review information across many files.
 The table can be exported to Excel or Microsoft Word for further analysis or reporting.